 How to play the Yakuza games in order: release date and platform

-Want to play the Yakuza games in order of release?
-Well, you’ll need to dust off your old PlayStation 2 to play the first game in all its standard-definition glory.
-However, we’d advise against that, as you can play Yakuza Kiwami and Yakuza Kiwami 2 instead on both PS4, Xbox One and PC, which are modern remakes of the first two games.
+To do that, you’d need to dust off your old PlayStation 2 to play the first game in all its standard-definition glory.
+However, we’d advise against it, as you can play Yakuza Kiwami and Yakuza Kiwami 2 instead on both PS4, Xbox One and PC, which are modern remakes of the first two games.
 It should also save you a trip to the attic.

 - Yakuza (2006, PS2)